 Over the past decade, two main categories of LPWAN technologies have emerged: networks based on non-cellular solutions, such as Sigfox or LoRa, and those using the existing cellular technologies to provide their services, such as LTE-M and NB-IoT.
 As mentioned earlier, the battle between these two seemingly conflicting standards may surprisingly turn into peaceful coexistence, as their characteristics, scope and target use cases differ from each other more than slightly.
 Let's then have a dive into some facts behind each of them.

 LoRaWAN specialises in the transmission of small data packets: between 0.3 and 50 Kbits per second (3).
 Created by a French start-up, the protocol was acquired by Semtech, founder of the LoRa Alliance.

 Bringing together operators and industrial players interested in promoting compatible networks, LoRa is marketed through commercial operators, while still remaining an open-source network that can be developed or operated by any company, with the sole limitation of purchasing LoRa chips.
-It therefore ensures transferability between operators or the possibility to benefit from roaming agreements between the members of the alliance.
+It therefore ensures transferability between operators, especially important for MVNOs or the possibility to benefit from roaming agreements between the members of the alliance.

 SigFox, LoRaWAN's main competitor, was created in 2009, as a French initiative in the field of the Internet of Things.
 Adaptation of this pioneering low-speed network requires the use of Sigfox-certified transmitters/receivers, but guarantees compatibility and facilitates interoperability between all the countries covered (thus avoiding the problems associated with roaming).